-- (c) If a casual vacancy occurs for the position of Divisional President or Divisional Deputy President during the term of their office, the relevant Divisional Council may appoint a Divisional President or Divisional Deputy President (as the case may be) to fill the casual vacancy for as long as the vacating officeholder would have retained office if no vacancy had occurred. - (d) All such elections shall be conducted in the manner set out in Part 6 of these By-Laws but By-Law 6.2(c) shall be read and construed with the words "If the Secretary is not present at the meeting then the Returning Officer may declare the election, record the result and provide that record to the Chair" at the end of the second last sentence.
+- (d) If a casual vacancy occurs for the position of Divisional President, Branch President, Divisional Deputy President or Branch Deputy President (as the case may be) during the term of their office, the relevant Divisional Council or Branch Council may appoint a Divisional President, Branch President, Divisional Deputy President or Branch Deputy President (as the case may be) to fill the casual vacancy for as long as the vacating officeholder would have retained office if no vacancy had occurred. - (e) All such elections shall be conducted in the manner set out in Part 6 of these By-Laws but By-Law 6.2(c) shall be read and construed with the words "If the Secretary is not present at the meeting then the Returning Officer may declare the election, record the result and provide that record to the Chair" at the end of the second last sentence.
 The last sentence shall be read and construed with the words "or Returning Officer's" before the word "record" on the last line.

-8.10 Disclosure of interests
+8.11 Disclosure of interests

-A Divisional Councillor who has a material personal interest in a matter that is being considered by a Divisional Council must notify the other Divisional Councillors of that interest, unless the Divisional Councillor has already notified the other Divisional Councillors of the nature and extent of the interest and its relationship to the matter being considered by the Divisional Council.
+A Divisional Councillor or Branch Councillor who has a material personal interest in a matter that is being considered by a Divisional Council or Branch Council must notify the other Divisional Councillors or Branch Councillors of that interest, unless the Divisional Councillor or Branch Councillor has already notified the other Divisional Councillors or Branch Councillors of the nature and extent of the interest and its relationship to the matter being considered by the Divisional Council or the Branch Council (as the case may be).